kehuffer/TRP_Structural_Alignment/README.md

 - structs_info: the path to the required .xml file containing information about each structure
 - frtmalign: the path to the frtmalign.exe executable
 - hole: the path to the hole executable
-- provided_struct: path to directory containing any pdbid.pdb files that are not found in OPM (see below)
+- provided_struct: path to directory containing any \<pdbid>.pdb files that are not found in OPM (see below)

 Van der Waals radius file for HOLE, simple.rad